yxing6/TravelApp/README.md

 The design is meant to be more robust - it can handle non-meaningful keyboard console entries.
 The design applied the observer pattern to reduce coupling.

-The picture below is a screenshot of project GUI on January 09, 2022.
+The picture below is a screenshot of project GUI on JSeptember 5, 2022.

 <img src="TravelApp_2022-09-05.jpg" alt="drawing" width="500"/>